allenrobel/ask/docs/spirent/stc_streamblock.rst

 tx_type                                 The type of the tx entity.
 This currently
                                         allows for a single value: device.
-This is used, along with tx, and tx_protocol, to construct the Spirent SrcBinding-targets value::
+This is used, along with tx_name, and tx_protocol, to construct the Spirent SrcBinding-targets value::

                                             - Type: str()